 The Plant Heritage Missing Collector Garden

-We're thrilled to be creating an All About Plants show garden at the RHS Chelsea Flower Show in May 2026
+We're thrilled to have created the Missing Collector Garden for the RHS Chelsea Flower Show 2026

 About the garden

 The Missing Collector Garden is a woodland edge garden, filled with plants safely looked after in our living library of National Plant Collections® as well as those looking for someone to take care of them.
 We aim to inspire more people to get involved in plant conservation as a National Collection holder or Plant Guardian, or to support our work in other ways.
 Collection Holders from across the UK are contributing their plants and expertise including Geum, Boehmeria, Rubus and Thalictrum.
 The garden will also include plants not yet safely in a Collection such as Aquilegia, Verbascum and Deschampsia grasses.
+Read more about the garden in this leaflet

 One of our trustees and host of the 'Our Plant Stories' podcast has been following some of the preparations for our garden at the RHS Chelsea Flower Show.